Juhee2306/linux-terminal-journal/README.md

 ---

 ## Why I Made This
-I’m a CS student who just finished the first year of college.
+I’m a CS student who is in the first year of college.
 Since I’m aiming for a career in cloud computing, I’ve been slowly building my fundamentals.
 I created this repo to:

 - Document what I practice daily
 - Learn Git and version control along the way